anjanst/MvcMovie/README.txt

 Created and pushed the project to GitHub after signing in with credentials.

 0840
-Cloned the repository to check if it works, and it worked perfectly.
+Cloned the repository in the Visual Studio to check if it works, and it worked perfectly.

 Time Taken: 40 minutes
 =============================================================================================================